Atari 2700

 The Atari 2700 (also known the Atari Remote Control VCS) was a prototype home video game console that was developed by Atari, Inc. to be a wirelessly controlled version of Atari's popular Atari 2600 system.
 Intended for release in 1981, the 2700 was one of several planned follow-ups to the 2600, but the system was never put into full production.
 While It is unclear how many of these systems exist, former Atari employee Dan Kramer has stated that at least 12 consoles were made (one is owned by The National Videogame Museum), plus extra controllers.

-The 2700 was fully compatible with the Atari 2600 system and intended to use that system's games and accessories.
-The 2700's new features over the 2600 included wireless controllers featuring a combination of a joystick and paddle, touch sensitive switches, and a streamlined wedge–shaped case.
+The 2700 is fully compatible with the Atari 2600 system and was intended to use that system's games and accessories.
+The 2700's new features over the 2600 include wireless controllers featuring a combination of a joystick and paddle, touch sensitive switches, and a streamlined wedge–shaped case.

 Internally, the product was also called the "RC Stella", where "RC" referred to Radio Control and "Stella" was the internal Atari codename for the 2600.